Adolf Hitler: Path to defeat

-In late 1942, German forces were defeated in the second battle of El Alamein, thwarting Hitler's plans to seize the Suez Canal and the Middle East.
+In late 1942, German forces were defeated in the Second Battle of El Alamein, thwarting Hitler's plans to seize the Suez Canal and the Middle East.
 Overconfident in his own military expertise following the earlier victories in 1940, Hitler became distrustful of his Army High Command and began to interfere in military and tactical planning, with damaging consequences.
 In December 1942 and January 1943, Hitler's repeated refusal to allow their withdrawal at the Battle of Stalingrad led to the almost total destruction of the 6th Army.
-Over 200,000 Axis soldiers were killed and 235,000 were taken prisoner.
+Over 200,000 Axis soldiers were killed, and 235,000 were taken prisoner.
 Thereafter came a decisive strategic defeat at the Battle of Kursk.
 Hitler's military judgement became increasingly erratic, and Germany's military and economic position deteriorated, as did Hitler's health.

 Following the Allied invasion of Sicily in 1943, Mussolini was removed from power by King Victor Emmanuel III after a vote of no confidence of the Grand Council of Fascism.
 Marshal Pietro Badoglio, placed in charge of the government, soon surrendered to the Allies.
 Throughout 1943 and 1944, the Soviet Union steadily forced Hitler's armies into retreat along the Eastern Front.
 On 6 June 1944, the Western Allied armies landed in northern France in one of the largest amphibious operations in history, Operation Overlord.
 Many German officers concluded that defeat was inevitable and that continuing under Hitler's leadership would result in the complete destruction of the country.

-Between 1939 and 1945, there were many plans to assassinate Hitler, some of which proceeded to significant degrees.
-The most well known, the 20 July plot of 1944, came from within Germany and was at least partly driven by the increasing prospect of a German defeat in the war.
+Between 1939 and 1945, there were numerous plans to assassinate Hitler, some of which proceeded to significant degrees.
+The most well-known and significant, the 20 July plot of 1944, came from within Germany and was at least partly driven by the increasing prospect of a German defeat in the war.
 Part of Operation Valkyrie, the plot involved Claus von Stauffenberg planting a bomb in one of Hitler's headquarters, the Wolf's Lair at Rastenburg.
-Hitler narrowly survived because staff officer Heinz Brandt moved the briefcase containing the bomb behind a leg of the heavy conference table, which deflected much of the blast.
-Later, Hitler ordered savage reprisals resulting in the execution of more than 4,900 people.

-According to British academic Dan Plesch, Hitler was put on the United Nations War Crimes Commission's first list of war criminals in December 1944, after determining that Hitler could be held criminally responsible for the acts of the Nazis in occupied countries.
-By March 1945 at least seven indictments had been filed against him.
+Hitler narrowly survived because the staff officer Heinz Brandt moved the briefcase containing the bomb behind a leg of the heavy conference table, which deflected much of the blast.
+Later, Hitler ordered reprisals, resulting in the execution of more than 4,900 people.
+Hitler was put on the United Nations War Crimes Commission's first list of war criminals in December 1944, after determining that Hitler could be held criminally responsible for the acts of the Nazis in occupied countries.
+By March 1945, at least seven indictments had been filed against him.